Skip to main content

 How do you price a clean?

 A fixed price up front, worked out from a few photos or a quick look, not an hourly rate.
-As a rough guide, window cleaning is from around £18 a visit, gutters from around £60, a driveway or patio from around £150, and a roof from around £400, with the final figure set by size, access and how much there is to shift.
+As a rough guide, a roof clean is from around £400, render from around £350, a driveway or patio from around £150, and gutters from around £60, with the final figure set by size, access and how much there is to shift.
 We confirm the price before we start.

 Is there a deposit?

 No deposit for a standard clean.
 You pay after the job is done.
-For larger one-off work we agree the terms in writing first, but you are never paying up front for a window or gutter round.
+For larger one-off work we agree the terms in writing first, but you are never paying up front for a gutter round or a regular clean.

 How do I pay?